-Data encryption is required by a number of different government, financial, and regulatory entities.
-For example, the healthcare industry has HIPAA regulations, the card payment industry has PCI DSS regulations, and the United States government has FISMA regulations.
-Transparent encryption in HDFS makes it easier for organizations to comply with these regulations.
-Encryption can also be performed at the application-level, but by integrating it into HDFS, existing applications can operate on encrypted data without changes.
-This integrated architecture implements stronger encrypted file semantics and better coordination with other HDFS functions.
+Data encryption is now mandatory for several different government, financial, and regulatory entities across the world.
+The healthcare industry has HIPAA regulations, the card payment industry has PCI DSS regulations, and the United States government has FISMA regulations.
+Encrypting data in HDFS will allow your organization to comply with such regulations.
+HDFS transparent encryption implements transparent, end-to-end encryption of HDFS data, without requiring any changes to user application code.
+While encryption performed at the application level can be more flexible, the procedure to configure each application individually to support encryption is difficult and prone to errors.
+Integrating encryption directly into HDFS allows existing applications to operate on encrypted data without any code changes.